 Howland later went to serve as New York State Treasurer and was instrumental in forming the Hudson River State Hospital for the Insane.
 8

-In 1873, a music room with an organ at its centre, designed by Tioronda’s brother-in-law Richard Morris Hunt, was added to Tioronda.
+In 1873, a music room with an organ at its center, designed by Tioronda’s brother-in-law Richard Morris Hunt, was added to Tioronda.
 6

 The Slocum Sanitarium was not without controversy.
 Frances Seymour, wife to Henry Fonda and mother to Jane Fonda, committed suicide in one of the turrets in 1942.
 1 Rosemary Kennedy, who was autistic, was sent to the Craig House for a controversial lobotomy when she was 23.
 Due to the flawed medical science behind the procedure, she was left with the mental age of a two-year-old and required constant care and supervision until her death.

-Deinstitutionalisation, the process of replacing long-term psychiatric hospitals with community mental health services, began in the 1960’s.
-The movement towards deinstitutionalisation was born out of a socio-political change for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
+Deinstitutionalization, the process of replacing long-term psychiatric hospitals with community mental health services, began in the 1960s.
+The movement towards deinstitutionalization was born out of a socio-political change for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
 5

-In April 1978, Slocum finalised a plan to consolidate its hospital facilities that were scattered across its property.
-13 The Beacon Industrial Development Agency finalised a $3.9 million bond issue towards the development in July 1978.
+In April 1978, Slocum finalized a plan to consolidate its hospital facilities that were scattered across its property.
+13 The Beacon Industrial Development Agency finalized a $3.9 million bond issue towards the development in July 1978.
 11 A two-story addition to the Tioronda House, designed by Carleton Granberry of Guilford, Connecticut, was constructed by the W.J.
 Barney Corporation of New York.